richardlaugesen/richardlaugesen.github.io/_pages/research.md

 Numerous internal reports and business proposals.

 <div class="date">
-  Updated on 25th October 2021
+  Updated on 9th May 2022
 </div>